 What it is: Full-featured, opinionated framework for building large-scale applications.
 TypeScript-first.

 Best for: Large enterprises with 50+ frontend developers.
-Projects needing strict structure and conventions.
+Projects asking for strict structure and conventions.
 Long-lived applications where consistency matters.

 Strengths: